padraigfl/subtitle-ssa/README.md

 [![Build Status](https://travis-ci.org/padraigfl/subtitle-ssa.svg?branch=master)](https://travis-ci.org/padraigfl/subtitle-ssa) [![Coverage Status](https://coveralls.io/repos/github/padraigfl/subtitle-ssa/badge.svg?branch=master)](https://coveralls.io/github/padraigfl/subtitle-ssa?branch=master) [![Maintainability](https://api.codeclimate.com/v1/badges/d30d1df26be3154dff5b/maintainability)](https://codeclimate.com/github/padraigfl/subtitle-ssa/maintainability)

 A pretty straightforward module for parsing and writing SSA/ASS/Aegisub/SubStation Alpha files which has been designed to closely resemble the two most popular SRT modules I could find, subtitles-parser and subtitle, following the latter's format slightly closer due to it using milleseconds by default in its object time properites.
-Styles are not preserved from parsed files.

 This is part of a series of subtitle related modules which I will be publishing over the next while and have been scoped out in an earlier project on my github.
 As they were all originally part of a bigger project, there are doubtlessly some weird overlaps that need to be ironed out.